m4c0/espresso/README.md

 + Compilation will be managed by CMake (sorry, Autoconf fans).
 + I'm avoiding all kind of dependencies (except libjit), to keep a small footprint (that may also helps if someone eventually wants to embed this on a limited device).
 Exceptions may be made as an optional parameters, as long as they don't become a mandatory requirement.

+## Components (so far)

+### ClassParser

+Parses Oracle's [http://docs.oracle.com/javase/specs/jvms/se7/html/jvms-4.html][Java Class File Format], JIT'ng bytecodes into native code.

+### Blender

+Mix components together.
+Comes from the need of leaving components fully independent from each other.
+Example: VM contains a list of classes.
+Those can be artificially created ones (ex: using methods loaded with "dlopen"), but optionally, they can come from ClassParser.
+If we put this integration on ClassParser, this means one needs a VM for a project that only needs to parse classes (ex: some ahead-of-time compiler).
+If we put it on VM, this means we always need to add the Oracle's class support - which imposes extra-weight for projects that don't need it.

+### VM

+Contains the runtime.
+Currently, only contains a list of classes.

 ## Milestones

 ### "Hello, world"